-Please write in No comment

-Regulation

-75. How supportive were you or not of the Care Inspectorate's decision to temporarily suspend inspections of care homes?

-Very supportive Fairly supportive Not very supportive Not at all supportive Don't know

-76. And do you feel that the suspension of inspections of care homes had a negative impact on safeguarding or not?

-Any reduction of supportive services would have an impact.

-Unpaid carers

-77. As far as you could tell, what impact, if any, do you think the pandemic had on unpaid carers in your local authority area?

-Financial hardship

-Mental stress

-Increased physical demands (for example, doing more care)

-Less respite (due to the closure of day centres/schools/colleges)

-Other Please write in

-None of the above

-Don't know

-78. What, if any, other thoughts do you have about the effect of the pandemic on unpaid carers in your local authority area?
+One the funding fully kicked in and there were sufficient easy to access supplies etc there were no significant issues.

+Regulation 75.
+How supportive were you or not of the Care Inspectorate's decision to temporarily suspend inspections of care homes?
+Please tick one box only Very supportive √ Fairly supportive Not very supportive Not at all supportive Don't know 76.
+And do you feel that the suspension of inspections of care homes had a negative impact on safeguarding or not?
+Please tick one box only Yes No √ Don't know Unpaid carers 77.
+As far as you could tell, what impact, if any, do you think the pandemic had on unpaid carers in your local authority area?
+Financial hardship $$ Mental stress $$ Increased physical demands (for example, doing more care) $$ Less respite (due to the closure of day centres/schools/colleges) $$ Other Please write in None of the above Don't know 78.
+What, if any, other thoughts do you have about the effect of the pandemic on unpaid carers in your local authority area?
 Please describe any unequal impacts you observed?

-Please write in No comment.

-79. What support, if any, did your local authority provide to social care users when their unpaid carers were sick or not able to visit them?
+Please write in 79.
+What support, if any, did your local authority provide to social care users when their unpaid carers were sick or not able to visit them?
+Please tick all that apply

-Befriending/visits to combat loneliness Prescription/medicine collections Welfare checks Temporary alternative domiciliary care Other Please write in
+Befriending/visits to combat loneliness Prescription/medicine collections $\sqrt{\phantom{a}}$

+Welfare checks $\sqrt{}$ Temporary alternative domiciliary care Other Please write in